ptesar/pauls-hacks/README.md

 The workaround addresses the following limitations of buggy implementations of LUKS unlocking with TPM on boot:

-1. **Clevis unlocks only the root partition** on boot with TPM, secondary partitions require passphrase prompts
+1. **Clevis unlocks only the root file system volume** on boot with TPM, secondary LUKS volumes require passphrase prompts
-2. Interestingly **systemd-cryptenroll unlocks only secondary partions** due to a bug that ignores `tpm2-device=` option in `/etc/crypttab` for root partition
+2. Interestingly **systemd-cryptenroll unlocks only secondary volumes** due to a bug that ignores `tpm2-device=` option in `/etc/crypttab` for primary filesystem volume

 If you are in a situation like me where you cannot move away from default initramfs to dracut, after many burned hours you likely found yourself stuck with clevis or systemd-cryptenroll.
-Clevis works great for setups with only the primary volume encrypted with LUKS, and systemd-cryptenroll works generally well in setups where the primary volume is either unencrypted or the prompt for one primary passphrase is part of strategy.
-What if you need both?
+Clevis works great for setups with only the primary filesystem volume encrypted with LUKS, and systemd-cryptenroll works generally well in setups where the primary volume is either unencrypted or the prompt for one primary passphrase is part of strategy.
+What if you need to unlock on boot all volumes?

 ## Workaround

-The party trick is to simply **use clevis and systemd-cryptenroll simultaneously** for primary and secondery LUKS volumes respecively.
+The party trick is to **use clevis and systemd-cryptenroll simultaneously** for primary and secondery LUKS volumes respecively.
 As it turns out, clevis and systemd-cryptenroll have no problem co-existing and both executing in initramfs during boot.

 ## Disclaimer